About offline conversion tracking

 Later, when that person "converts" in the offline world, by signing a contract, for example, you give that GCLID back to AdWords along with a few details about the type of conversion that it was and when it happened.
 Then AdWords records this conversion along with your other conversion tracking data.

 You design, build and sell custom boardroom tables.
 You use AdWords to drive prospective customers to your website, where they then can then submit their contact information and request a sales call.
-If a lead results from a click on an AdWords ad, the lead's contact information will also include a GCLID.
+If a lead results from a click on an AdWords ad, then the lead's contact information will also include a GCLID.

 Once a week, your salespeople review that week's sales and send you the prospects (and associated GCLIDs) that converted into customers, along with the date and time of each sale.
 You then put that data into a five-column spreadsheet and upload it into your AdWords account.
 Within a few hours you'll be able to see which keywords and queries are contributing not just to new lead submissions, but, more importantly, to actual sales.